U

 • • Premium collectible series

-Rationale: Development and scale-up investments are better amortized at higher volumes.
+Rationale: Development and scale-up investment are better amortized at higher volume.

 First Order vs Repeat Orders